 My power comes from connecting to my community.
 My art is a practice of nurturing that connection.
 I exist in many intersections as a queer Black woman.
 The layers of mediums and meaning in my work reflect the layers of my identity.
 Inspired by Frida Kahlo, I express my own reality.

 Liz Rhaney (she/they) is an educator, filmmaker, writer, musician, and DJ.
-She creates multisensory forms of storytelling and archivism with sound, video, and installations.
-She obtained her BFA in Graphic Design from Armstrong State University (now Armstrong Campus of Georgia Southern University) and her MFA in Studio Art from Maine College of Art.
-She teaches STEAM classes at Hyde School in Bath, Maine.
+They create multisensory forms of storytelling and archivism with sound, video, and installations.
+They obtained their BFA in Graphic Design from Armstrong State University (now Armstrong Campus of Georgia Southern University) and their MFA in Studio Art from Maine College of Art.
+They teach STEAM classes at Hyde School in Bath, Maine.